-The Sultan Ahmed Mosque, also known as the Blue Mosque was built in 1616 and remains the most important religious site in Istanbul.
+The Sultan Ahmed Mosque, also known as the Blue Mosque, was built in 1616 and remained the most important religious site in Istanbul.

-Not only that, but it also contains the ruins of the Greco-Roman Spa city of Hieropolis, letting you bath in the natural springs in the same surroundings as people have for millennia.
+Not only that, but it also contains the ruins of the Greco-Roman Spa city of Hierapolis, letting you bathe in the natural springs in the same surroundings as people have for millennia.

 The Aegean Coast

 Turkey is home to some of the most scenic stretches of the Mediterranean.